skendall74/WordGuessGame/README.md

 # Word-Guess-Game
-For Third Assignment - Jquery Game - a hangman game
+For Third Assignment - Javascript Game - a hangman game